strangedev/styled-components-theming/README.md

 ### Switching between variants & `useTheme`

-The call to `createGlobalThemeProvider` also returns a hook called `useTheme`.
+The call to `createGlobalTheme` also returns a hook called `useTheme`.
 This hook can be used to obtain information about variants, access the global theme directly, or switch the current variant.